aceslowman/threejs_procedural/taskell.md

 - Research RayTracing Renderer
     > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
 Perfect!
 - [enhancement] use defaultProps instead of the || default method.
+- [feature] implement adjustable smoothing on Terrain mesh
+    > This can be done using THREE.SubdivisionModifier on the Terrain mesh.
+- [org] create Module template.

 ## Doing